Centrora/oseletsencrypt-docs/index.rst

-Welcome to Centrora Security's documentation!
+Welcome to OSE Let's Encrypt documentation!
 ==============================================

 The documentation for Centrora Security is organized into a couple of sections as follows.
 A simple text version in PDF can be downloaded at `here <https://media.readthedocs.org/pdf/centrora-security-documentations/latest/centrora-security-documentations.pdf>`_.